TL;DR - The 30-Second Brief

 1. Price sensitivity is not penny-pinching - it is rational commute math.
 The gap between a ₹41 Rapido bike and a ₹160 Ola cab is not ₹119 per ride.
 Across 20 monthly commutes it is ₹2,380/month - or ₹28,560/year.
 For a software engineer on ₹8–12 LPA, this represents 3–5% of gross annual income.
 Indian commuters perform this arithmetic without being conscious of it.
 Rapido's ≤20% surge cap is psychologically significant not because ₹8 of surge matters, but because a predictable, capped price can be budgeted.
 An uncapped price cannot.

 3. The parallel-app behaviour is a trust signal, not a loyalty signal.
 When Vikram opens Ola during Rapido's matching phase, it is not because he prefers Ola.
-It is because 60 seconds of Rapido's spinner is an unreliable signal of eventual acceptance.
-This parallel-app habit is a rational response to information asymmetry — and it is fixable at the UX layer, not the supply layer.
+It is because 60 seconds of Rapido's loading screen is an unreliable signal of eventual acceptance.
+This parallel-app habit is a rational response to information asymmetry - and it is fixable at the UX layer, not the supply layer.

 Persona 2 - The Captain (Supply-Side)